A full-time placement undertaken in an approved medical microbiology laboratory over a period of one semester.

 - Paper Structure

-- Extended-spectrum beta-lactamase producers
+- Extended-spectrum beta-lactamase, AmpC beta-lactamase and carbapenemase producers

 - Automation in the diagnostic microbiology laboratory

-- New methods for bloodstream infections
+- Molecular methods for the diagnosis of bloodstream infections

 - Laboratory theory and practice